-- 1. PS/2 mouse port (green).
-This port is for a PS/2 mouse. - Optical S/PDIF Out port.
-This port connects an external audio output device via an optical S/PDIF cable. - Video Graphics Adapter (VGA) port.
-This 15-pin port is for a VGA monitor or other VGA-compatible devices. - LAN (RJ-45) port.
-Supported by PCIe Gigabit LAN controller, this port allows Gigabit connection to a Local Area Network (LAN) through a network hub.
+- 1. PS/2 mouse / keyboard port (green).
+This port is for a PS/2 mouse / keyboard. - Video Graphics Adapter (VGA) port.
+This 15-pin port is for a VGA monitor or other VGA-compatible devices. - USB 2.0 ports 3 and 4.
+These two 4-pin Universal Serial Bus (USB) ports are available for connecting USB 2.0 devices. - IEEE1394a port.
+This 6-pin IEEE 1394a port provides high-speed connectivity for audio/video devices, storage peripherals, PCs, or portable devices. - LAN (RJ-45) port.
+Supported by Marvell Gigabit LAN controller, this port allows Gigabit connection to a Local Area Network (LAN) through a network hub.
 Refer to the table below for the LAN port LED indications.